RoboFB/minishell/README.md

 ## Wall of Text
-It’s the first group project of the [42 Heilbronn](https://www.42heilbronn.de/de/) core curriculum.
+Minishell is the first group project of the [42 Heilbronn](https://www.42heilbronn.de/de/) core curriculum.
-The main goal is to recreate a small shell similar to Bash.
-While relying only on a handful of C functions and system calls.
+The main goal of this project was to recreate a small shell matching some of the core behaviors of Bash, while relying only on a handful of C functions and system calls.
-With two big parts parsing(Moritz) and execution(Robin).
-The difficult part was to structuring the code, and complying with the 42 Norm — for example 25 line limit for functions.
+Typically the project will be split into two big parts: parsing (Moritz) and execution (Robin).
+One challenge was in structuring the code to enable us to easily make fixes and extend funtionality while complying with the 42 Norm — for example: the 25 line limit for functions.
-During the deep dive, we discovered many edge cases and custom Bash behaviors, such as ambiguous redirects.
+During our deep dive, we discovered many edge cases and odd Bash-behaviors, such as ambiguous redirects.
+We used these to infer how to structure the program in general, so as to create situations where those behaviors would not have to be hard-coded against what we were doing.
 Overall, it was a great learning experience.
 Big thanks to my partner, Moritz Diepgen.